fuzzdb-project/fuzzdb/README.md

-FuzzDB is the original and most comprehensive dictionary of attack patterns and payload primitives, predictable resource patterns,  web backdoors, regex patterns for server responses and PII, and documentation.
+FuzzDB is the first comprehensive dictionary of attack patterns and payload primitives, predictable resource locations, web backdoors, regex patterns for analyzing server responses and PII, and documentation for software security testing.

 Project home: https://github.com/fuzzdb-project/fuzzdb

-Some antivirus/antimalware software alerts on FuzzDB.
-To resolve, the filepath or affected files should be whitelisted.
+Note: Some antivirus/antimalware software will alert on FuzzDB.
+To resolve, the filepath should be whitelisted.
 There is nothing in FuzzDB that can harm your computer as-is, however due to the risk of local file include attacks it's not recommended to store this repository on a server or other important system.

 # Using FuzzDB #
 FuzzDB is like an application security scanner, without the scanner.
+Some ways to use FuzzDB:
-  * Web and service security testing with
+  * Website and application service black-box penetration testing with
    * [OWASP Zap](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) proxy's FuzzDB Zap Extension
    * Burp Proxy's [intruder](http://portswigger.net/intruder/) tool and scanner
    * [PappyProxy](http://www.pappyproxy.com/), a console-based intercepting proxy